-As a leading environmental organization in the Fraser Valley for over twenty two years, LEPS actively partners with local environmental stewardship groups to engage the public in a variety of initiatives that contribute to a healthy community.
+As a leading environmental organization in the Fraser Valley since 1993, LEPS actively partners with local environmental stewardship groups to engage the public in a variety of initiatives that contribute to a healthy community.
 Working towards enacting our mission of “protecting and restoring the environment through education, cooperation and action” and fostering a balanced approach to sustainable living.

 - To promote and conduct watershed protection and restoration activities;

 - To provide technical support to community volunteer groups conducting environmental work;

 - To provide education and work experience for students in areas related to environmental sciences, and;